Intonation and diachrony: how language contact shapes intonational patterns

 Posters and papers

-- (forthcoming) Echoes of past contact: Venetian influence on Cretan Greek intonation
+- 2022 Echoes of past contact: Venetian influence on Cretan Greek intonation.
+Language and Speech.

 - 2020 Intonation of Greek‒Turkish contact: a real-time diachronic study.
 10th International Conference on Speech Prosody 2020.
 730‒734.